Freelancing software that helps you get paid faster.

 What To Include in Your Freelance Contracts

 Depsite how critical they are to getting what you want (paid), contracts often create alot of uncertainty for freelancers.
-The biggest points of confusion are always surrounding money.
+The biggest points of confusion are always surrounding money or proposals vs contracts.
 Let’s look at how to buff up your contract to protect you from late, or non-paying clients.

 First and foremost, the most important thing to include are the parts that talk about how you’ll get paid.
 Unfortunately, a lot of young freelancers feel guilty about asking for money.
 When you first start out, it’s difficult to grasp the true value of your work.

 After your first couple of projects, you’re able to step back and look at how much time was dedicated, what the client got out of it, and what it awarded you in the end.
 The result is usually “I’m charging too little,” or, “I’m not being paid how I’d like to be paid.”